brainhack-school2020/beapdk_EEG_bhsproject/README.md

 ## beapdk_EEG_bhsproject

-This project will be conducted for BRainHack school with the collaboration of Penelope PG.
+This project will be conducted for BrainHack school 2020 with the collaboration of Penelope PG.

 ### Background